 Budget Overview - This section provides an overview of the changes adopted in the budget.
-Additionally, the significant impacts of budgetary changes are outlined along with dollar amounts (increase/decrease).
+Significant impacts of budgetary changes are shown.

 Budget Policies - General and specific guidelines adopted by the Council that govern the financial plan's preparation and administration.